anynines/a9s-kubernetes-training/website/docs/postgresql/30-stateful-sets-revisited/10-stateful-sets-revisited.md

 Note: This chapter connects to the [StatefulSet chapters](/kubernetes/stateful-sets/stateful-sets) of the Kubernetes tutorial. **So in case you have deleted these resources go back and re-create the final PostgreSQL StatefulSet presented there in the `pg` namespace.**

-## A StatefulSet with Mulitple Replicas
+## A StatefulSet with Multiple Replicas

-A highgly available PostgreSQL cluster should have `2n+1 | n>= 1` Pods.
+A highly available PostgreSQL cluster should have `2n+1 | n>= 1` Pods.
 These Pods have to discover another as they need to establish network connections as part of the replication and cluster management communication.

 ### The Default is Replicas: 3